 Outdoor Gear Exchange’s online customers love them too, with 98% rating them positively in the Google evaluation system.

 EVO – THE ONLINE STORE FOR GENX AND MILLENNIAL OUTDOOR SPORTS

 Camping and hiking gear and clothes are the foundations for most online outdoor gear stores.
 By contrast, evo is a site filled with gear for sports and a lifestyle that became popular in the 70s, 80s, and 90s and that continues to evolve.
 If that’s your thing, this place is totally shweet.

 Snowboards and all-mountain skis, wakeboards and surfboards, skateboards and longboards, and mountain bikes are what evo features.
 Yes, they have sleeping bags, tents, and men’s and women’s clothing but their best selection and the many, many buyers guides are mostly for snow, surf and road sports.
 And yes, “evo” is never capitalized on their site or in their Seattle, Portland, and Denver stores.

 Discounting is also a big part of evo’s appeal.
-Depending on the product category, you can find 10% to 50% of the gear on sale.
+Depending on the product category, you can find 10% to 50% off the gear on sale.
 Since evo carries a lot of the top brands, you can find some good deals on top gear there.
-They also price match and lower your price by another 5% if you find the exact same product from another licensed competitor.
+They also price match and lower your price by another 5% if you find the exact same product at a lower price from another licensed competitor.